evannetwork/tnt-docs/docs/v0.3/For Developers/example-alice-bob/contacts-and-identities.md

 }
 ```

-Afterwards, the invitation action status will be set to DONE and the did field within the contact will be filled with the corresponding identity did.
+Afterwards, the invitation action status will be set to DONE and the DID field within the contact will be filled with the corresponding identity did.

 [Answer invitation]: #answer-invitation
 [Create a Contact]: #create-a-contact